 Jambalaya – one of New Orleans’ most beloved dishes!
-Juicy plump prawns, golden seared sausage and juicy pieces of chicken jumbled up with Creole spiced tomato rice and tender vegetables.
+Juicy plump shrimp/prawns, golden seared sausage and tender chicken jumbled up with Creole spiced tomato rice and tender vegetables.
 This easy Jambalaya recipe filled with big punchy Louisiana flavours is arguably the world’s best one pot meal!

 There’s chicken and rice.